Regional seat of government: The H-bomb era

 The development of the increased destructive power of the hydrogen bomb made these earlier arrangements anachronistic.
 Instead of a long war, planners now expected a short devastating attack on major cities.
 The war rooms were built too close to major population centres, and with a staff of only 45, were insufficient for the dispersed network that civil defence planners then thought would be required.

 It was then expected that central government might itself cease to exist, and control would pass entirely into the hands of a regional commissioner, of cabinet rank, who would wield absolute power in his region.
 His staff would replicate all parts of central government.

-In tune with this philosophy of dispersal, work continued to refurbish and expand a former underground aircraft factory and ammunition store at Hawthorn, Wiltshire, built in a vast complex of former Bath stone quarries near Bath, as a final emergency national seat of government.
+In tune with this philosophy of dispersal, work continued to refurbish and expand a former underground aircraft factory and ammunition store at Hawthorn, Wiltshire, built in a vast complex of former Bath stone quarries near Bath, in order to create the Central Government War Headquarters, a final emergency national seat of government.

 In 1956 the Home Office issued a specification for a vastly expanded network of bunkers with space for 300 staff, capable of resisting a near miss, linked into communications systems such as the BBC, and capable of operating for several months.

 However, in the following year Britain was hit by one of the recurrent economic crises which marked the 1950s and 1960s, and the plans had to be scaled back.
 In particular, the new RSGs were, wherever possible, to use existing facilities, with none in the end being purpose-built.
 This spirit of economy was to mark all UK preparations for nuclear war.
 They were completed between 1958 and 1961, and the construction was done in complete secrecy, with Parliament, as well as the public and the press, unaware of the work being carried out.